 Recycling is a daily activity that you can take part in, so do your part.

-Learn about wetland delineation for your own land
+Complete a wetland delineation for your own land

-If you own land with or near wetlands, then it’s important to take the proper steps to protect them.
+If you own land with or near wetlands, it’s important to take the proper steps to protect them.

 Wetland delineation determines the precise boundaries on the ground through field surveys.